malexsmith/3700_Assignment_1_dispersal/README.md

 # Which taxon is likely to possess planktotrophic larvae?
 Which taxon is likely to possess lecithotrophic larvae?
 Why?

 # Does the way you made your phylogeny change your prediction?
+Why or why not?

-# Based on your phylogeny, which of the two basins would you estimate is more fragmented/isolated?
+# Based on your phylogeny, which of the two basins contains populations that would you estimate to be more fragmented/isolated?
+Why?
+Is a metapopulation approach useful here?

-# If mining companies were to target the region for development, would this have the same effect on all species living at and around deep-sea vents?
+# If mining companies were to target the region for development, would this have the same effect on all species living at and around deep-sea vents in each basin?
 Why or why not?

 # good luck!